Structure and Operating Procedures

 Governance

-ITMIG is governed by an elected eight member Steering Committee consisting of the President, Vice President, Secretary, Treasurer and four Councilors.
+ITMIG is governed by an elected eight member Steering Committee consisting of the President, Vice President, Secretary and Treasurer.
 This body also has additional non- voting members: the Executive director (a paid individual to manage organization, maintain continuity and momentum, who shall be appointed by the Steering Committee) the immediate past president, and when applicable, incoming “elect” officers (President-elect, Vice President-elect, Secretary-elect, Treasurer-elect.).

 The Steering Committee shall: